Bertie Carvel

-Robert Hugh Carvel (born 6 September 1977) is a British film and theatre actor.
-He has twice won a Laurence Olivier Award: for Best Actor in a Leading Role in a Musical for his role as Miss Trunchbull in Matilda the Musical, and for Best Actor in a Supporting Role for his performance as Rupert Murdoch in Ink.
-For the latter role, he won the Tony Award for Best Actor in a Featured Role in a Play.
+Robert Hugh Carvel (born 6 September 1977) is a British actor.
+He has twice won a Laurence Olivier Award for Best Actor in a Leading Role in a Musical for his role as Miss Trunchbull in Matilda the Musical, and for Best Actor in a Supporting Role for his performance as Rupert Murdoch in Ink.
+For the latter role, he also won the Tony Award for Best Actor in a Featured Role in a Play.

-On television, Carvel is known for playing Jonathan Strange in Jonathan Strange & Mr Norrell, Simon Foster in Doctor Foster, Adam Dalgliesh in Dalgliesh, and Tony Blair in The Crown.
-He also starred in ITV drama The Sister in 2020.
+On television, Carvel is known for playing Jonathan Strange in Jonathan Strange & Mr Norrell (2015), Simon Foster in Doctor Foster (2015–2017), Adam Dalgliesh in Dalgliesh (2021–2024), Tony Blair in The Crown (2022–2023), and Prince Baelor "Breakspear" Targaryen in A Knight of the Seven Kingdoms (2026).

 Early life and education

-Carvel was born in Marylebone, London, the son of a psychologist mother and John Carvel, a journalist.
-Carvel was educated at University College School, Hampstead.
-He gained a first class honours degree in English at the University of Sussex, going on to win a place at the Royal Academy of Dramatic Art (his acting training was paid for via scholarships from The Wall Trust and the Sir John Cass Foundation), graduating in 2003 after a three-year course.
+Robert Hugh Carvel was born on 6 September 1977 in Marylebone, London, the son of psychologist Patricia and journalist John Carvel.
+His father worked for The Guardian, his grandfather for The Standard, and his great-grandfather for The Star.
+Carvel was educated at University College School in London and studied English at the University of Sussex, graduating with a first-class honours degree.
+He trained as an actor at the Royal Academy of Dramatic Art from 2000 to 2003, supported by scholarships from The Wall Trust and the Sir John Cass Foundation.

 Career

-Theatre
+2003–2010

 Carvel has appeared in Revelations at the Hampstead Theatre, in Rose Bernd at the Arcola Theatre, as Alexander Ashbrook in the 2005–2006 and 2006–2007 National Theatre production of Helen Edmundson's Coram Boy and in their productions of The Life of Galileo and The Man of Mode, in Parade at the Donmar Warehouse, and in Matilda the Musical at the Cambridge Theatre, produced by the Royal Shakespeare Company.

 Carvel was nominated for the Laurence Olivier Award for Best Actor in a Leading Role in a Musical for his performance in Parade in 2008.
 He won the award in the same category in 2012 for his performance as Miss Trunchbull in Matilda the Musical, a production that won six other Oliviers.
 Carvel also won the UK's TMA Award for Best Performance in a Musical and was similarly nominated for the London's Evening Standard Award.
 He played Enrico in Damned By Despair at the National Theatre.